Wishing Well

 Exhibited:

-Group show Estonia: a mindscape (part of EV100 art program) curated by Kairi Orgusaar, Rapla County Centre for Contemporary Art (13th Oct – 11th Nov 2018)
+• 2018 - Wishing Well, group show “Eesti kui mõtteline ruum” (part of EV100 art programme) curated by Kairi Orgusaar, Rapla County Contemporary Art Centre, Estonia